 Thankfully, then, Pitchford railed against predatory monetisation on Twitter.
 Borderlands 3 loot boxes will likely return, but at least they do not cost you any extra dosh.
 It’ll be interesting to see how this debate shapes Borderlands 3 in the future.

 Borderlands 3 trailer

-No Borderlands 3 trailers exist as it hasn’t been announced yet.
-In the meantime, skip to 1:04:00 of Epic’s Unreal presentation below, which clearly depicts how Borderlands 3 will benefit from Unreal Engine 4.
+There isn’t a Borderlands 3 trailer as it has not been announced yet.
+In the meantime, check out Epic’s Unreal presentation from GDC 2017 above, which clearly depicts how Borderlands 3 will benefit from Unreal Engine 4.